vrunge/M2algorithmique/README.md

 1. Rcpp algorithms are **much more efficient** than their R counterpart
 2. Time complexities **can be compared to** one another

-<span style="color:red;">All the simulations presented in this README file are available in the `myTests.R` file in the **forStudents** folder which also contains the Rmd file generating this README.md.</span>
+*All the simulations presented in this README file are available in the `myTests.R` file in the forStudents folder which also contains the Rmd file generating this README.md.*

 ### Package installation